Using MS Teams to record, Panopto to edit, and Canvas to share recordings

 Inserting your recording into a Canvas page

-- Identify the page in your Canvas course where you wish your recording to appear and click Edit.
+Identify the page in your Canvas course where you wish your recording to appear and click Edit.

-- If the recording is a large file (e.g. over 500 Mb), this may take a number of hours – it would be best to do this outside of peak times.
+If the recording is a large file (eg over 500 Mb), this may take a number of hours – it would be best to do this outside of peak times.

-- Note that if you wish to share the recording with a small subset of students enrolled in your Canvas course, use the Groups feature and insert the recording in the Pages or Discussions tools there.
+If you wish to share the recording with a small subset of students enrolled in your Canvas course, use the Groups feature and insert the recording in the Pages or Discussions tools there.